 We may from time to time need to update and amend this notice in light of changes in the law or developments in our own or industry standards.
 Alterations to this policy will be posted on our website.

 Should you wish to lodge a complaint about the use of your information, details of our complaints policy can be found on our website, or you can email us at: email@example.com or in writing to: Senior Information Risk Owner, Barnsley Hospice, 104-106 Church Street, Gawber, Barnsley.
 S75 2RL.

 If you are still unhappy with the outcome of your enquiry you can write to the Information Commissioner at Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF or call 01625 545700.

-Data Protection Requirements means the UK General Data Protection Regulation, the Data Protection Act 2018, the Regulation of Investigatory Powers Act 2000, the Telecommunications (Lawful Business Practice)(Interception of Communications) Regulations 2000 (SI 2000/2699), the Electronic Communications Data Protection Directive 2002/58/EC, the Privacy and Electronic Communications (EC Directive) Regulations 2003, the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011, and all other applicable laws and regulations relating to the processing of personal data and privacy in any applicable jurisdiction as amended and replaced, including where applicable the guidance and codes of practice issued by the UK Information Commissioner or such other relevant data protection authority.
+Data Protection Requirements means the EU General Data Protection Regulation, the Data Protection Act 2018, the Regulation of Investigatory Powers Act 2000, the Telecommunications (Lawful Business Practice)(Interception of Communications) Regulations 2000 (SI 2000/2699), the Electronic Communications Data Protection Directive 2002/58/EC, the Privacy and Electronic Communications (EC Directive) Regulations 2003, the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011, and all other applicable laws and regulations relating to processing of personal data and privacy in any applicable jurisdiction as amended and replaced, including where applicable the guidance and codes of practice issued by the UK Information Commissioner or such other relevant data protection authority.